Mitchigamea: 19th century

 By 1803, the Michigamea had merged into the Kaskaskia, who in turn merged into the Peoria.

 Drake records that by 1826 only about 500 members of the Illinois Confederation remained.
 Drake implies that the war came about due to the cruelty of the Illini towards their prisoners, frequently burning them, and even feasting on their flesh when killed.

 By the 1830s, the Peoria were forcibly removed to Kansas, and in 1867 they were forced onto an Indian Reservation in Indian Territory, which is in present-day Ottawa County, Oklahoma.

 Language

 Their language was the Mitchigamea language.
 Due to the early loss of this language, it was poorly documented compared to other regional Indigenous languages.
-In 1673, Jacques Marquette and Louis Jolliet used a Mitchigamea man, who only spoke Illinois poorly, as a translator between the Illinois-speaking French, and the Dhegiha Siouan-speaking Quapaw.
+In 1673, Jacques Marquette and Louis Jolliet used a Mitchigamea man, who only spoke Illinois poorly, as a translator between the Illinois-speaking French, and the Dhegiha-speaking Quapaw.

 Jean Bernard Bossu provided two sentences from the mid-18th century which, according to John Koontz, indicate that Michigamea was a Siouan language of the Mississippi Valley branch.
-However, their language is also believed to have been an Algonquian language.
+However, their language is also argued to have been an Algonquian language.